 Another point to keep in mind is how your newly reopened stores can capitalize on the spring and early summer holidays.
 On the May 4th edition, NRF’s “Retail Gets Real” podcast observes that consumers are eager to embrace opportunities to celebrate.
 NRF notes, “A majority of consumers say celebrating their moms on Mother’s Day is even more important this year.”
 Consumers under the age of 25 are planning to spend up to $40 more this year over last year for their mothers.

 Consider your offerings and how you can connect with your customer base for upcoming holidays.
-For example, though their storefronts are closed, Toronto based pastry shop Roselle hosts regular pop-ups.
+For example, though their storefronts are closed, Toronto based pastry shop Roselle hosts regular pop-ups (as seen below) with different items available each day.
 Customers can order online and have contactless pick-up at their store fronts.

 Consumers are Looking for Joy